rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

 To use the Algolia search with GitHub Pages hosted sites follow [this deployment guide](https://community.algolia.com/jekyll-algolia/github-pages.html).
 Or this guide for [deploying on Netlify](https://community.algolia.com/jekyll-algolia/netlify.html).

-**Note:** The Jekyll Algolia plugin can be configured in several ways.
+**备注：** The Jekyll Algolia plugin can be configured in several ways.
 Be sure to check out [their full documentation](https://community.algolia.com/jekyll-algolia/options.html "Algolia configuration") on how to exclude files and other valuable settings.
 {: .notice--info}

 #### Google Custom Search Engine